 Modern SaaS pricing and packaging rarely operate in a single motion.
 You may serve self-serve customers alongside sales-led enterprise accounts, and each group expects a different buying experience.

 Self-serve customers need clear plans, simple price points, and fast upgrades.
-Enterprise accounts introduce negotiated terms, custom pricing packages, and contract-level flexibility.
+Enterprise accounts expect negotiated terms, custom pricing packages, and contract-level flexibility.

 Expansion paths differ.
 One relies on automated upgrades, and the other depends on a sales team and structured renewals.